Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Property: performer (https://w3id.org/ldac/terms#performer)

 The participant performed some portion of a recorded, filmed, or transcribed resource.
+It is recommended that this term be used only for creative participants whose role is not better indicated by a more specific term, such as 'speaker', 'signer', or 'singer'.

 ### Values expected to be one of these types: